 I’m grateful to Bill Sortore and the Wellsville Physical Education Department for working with me so graciously and courageously five years ago and for being willing to check in with me this year, in order to bring me up to speed.
 Although I haven’t visited there in some time, our conversation reminded me of the greatest lesson I learned while facilitating this work: Having vision isn’t just about the statement, it’s about our willingness to see. ♦

-Are you interested in learning more about designing compassionate-based learning experiences for your students?
-Visit Angela Stockman and Ellen Feig Gray online at Designing Compassionate Classrooms.
-You may also connect with them on Twitter at @AngelaStockman and @EllenFeigGray.
+If you’re interested in learning more about designing compassionate-based learning experiences for your students, you may want to check out Hacking School Culture: Designing Compassionate Classrooms.
+You can also connect with Angela or Ellen on Twitter at @AngelaStockman and @EllenFeigGray.